 Captain Steven lives in Montauk with his wife and their two children.
 Captain Steven’s son, Steven Jr, has followed in his father’s footsteps and is helping him run the Montauk operation.
 Captain Steven’s two older daughters are based in Florida.
 Captain Steven enjoys fishing for a living and recreationally.
 He is a fantastic cook and enjoys cooking for the whole family.
 If you need a fish recipe, he is your man.
 During the winter Captain Steven’s garage becomes headquarters and its there that you will find him and his crew working on his latest project.

-I grew up in Montauk, NY.
-My father took myself and my brother out fishing on overnight cod trips since we were very young.
-From that time on I would go with him every chance I got.
-As soon as I was old enough, I would work deck whenever I was not in school.
-Whenever I could I would.
-After I graduated high school, I took college classes in California for business during the winters and would come back to work in the summers.
-After college, I got my Captains license at age 20 and start running the boats.
-I would run the all day Fluke and Sea Bass boats, as well as the Night Striped Bass.
-I was also 2nd Captain on the overnight Tuna and Cod Trips.
-I then went to Florida and started running the Viking Superstar out of Tarpon Springs doing overnight Offshore trips fishing for Grouper, Amberjacks, Snapper, King Mackerel and everything else during the Winter and Summertime.
+I was born and raised in Montauk, NY and basically raised on the Viking vessels.
+My father took myself and my brother out fishing on an overnight cod trip to Georges Banks when I was just 5 years old, and from that time on I would go with him every chance I got.
+As soon as I was old enough, I work decked as a mate whenever I was not in school.
+After I graduated high school, I took college classes in California for business during the winters and would come back to Montauk to work in the summers.
+After college, I got my Captains license at age 20 and started running the boats.
+I would run the Full Day Fluke and Sea Bass boats, as well as the Night Striped Bass trips.
+I was also Captain on the overnight Tuna and Cod Trips.
+I then went to Florida and started running the multi-day trips on the Viking Superstar out of Tarpon Springs fishing for Grouper, Amberjacks, Snapper, King Mackerel and everything else during the Winter and Summertime.
+Eventually I moved back to Montauk, NY full time and have been Captain on every trip we do.
+Whether it is a ½ Day trip, or an overnight tuna trip, or winter Cod, or even running our ferry and whale watch cruises.
 I love fishing for both bottom fish as well as the Pelagic, and there is no place I would rather be than on the water.
-Captain Carl lives in East Hampton with his wife and new baby boy.

 I was born and raised in Montauk, growing up on the Viking dock.
 In fact I sailed on my first two day Tuna Trip at age five.
 By age eight I was working as a mate on a charter boat and by age eleven or twelve I was a regular mate on the Viking Fleet party boats.
 At age eighteen I earned my Captains License and by age nineteen I had upgraded to my 100 Ton License.
 That Fall I began running the two day Tuna Trips and have never looked back.
 I love all kinds of fishing, but offshore fishing is my passion.
 My family has been involved in the Party Boat fishing Industry for Four generations.
 I currently work in our family business with my Grandfather Paul, my father Steven and my cousin Carl.
 The Industry is changing and we here at the Viking Fleet intend to change with it.
 Captain Steven Jr runs our newest vessel, the Viking Fivestar where he takes out private charters and open boat trips.
 These consist of offshore trips for tile, tuna, swordfish, shark and mahi or local fishing for striped bass, fluke, sea bass, blackfish and cod.